 It is advisable for smoke detectors to be checked and have the batteries replaced two times a year during daylight savings time.
 If you have forgotten to do so or did not have the time so you had to put it off, now is the best time to do a safety check.
-A safety check would also include checking your place’s plumbing, the pipes on your bathroom and kitchen sink, wires and cords of appliances, and being on the lookout for leaks or run down components.
-While visually checking these parts of your home, make a list of the repairs and upgrades that needs to be done based on what you have observed while conducting this safety check.
+A safety check would also include checking your place’s plumbing, the pipes on your bathroom and kitchen sink, wires and cords of appliances, and being on the lookout for leaks or run-down components.
+While visually checking these parts of your home, make a list of the repairs and upgrades that need to be done based on what you have observed while conducting this safety check.

 Take an Online Class

 Multiple companies and websites are, for a limited time, now offering free access to some if not all of their programs and courses.
-This is a great time to take advantage of these classes and make it a challenge for yourself to finish any online class, be it an academic subject, an additional work skill, a hobby to cure cabin fever while being stuck at home, certification programs and many more!
+This is a great time to take advantage of these classes and make it a challenge for yourself to finish any online class, be it an academic subject, an additional work skill, a hobby to cure cabin fever while being stuck at home, certification programs, and many more!
 You can choose if you want to start with just a one-time class or finish one that lasts for a whole semester.

 The virus can live off different surfaces and paper is not an exception, it would be best to lessen the use of it.
-It will be like killing two birds with one stone, keeping virus away and conserving trees.
+It will be like killing two birds with one stone, keeping viruses away, and conserving trees.
 One use of paper to cut off is utility bills; go online and request your provider to send you paperless bills or statements.
 Also having less paper mail means having less of something to make a mess of.
-If an account allows, you can opt for autopay while requesting for a digital bill.
+If an account allows, you can opt for autopay while requesting a digital bill.
 In this way, forgetting to pay the actual bill and having to pay a fine for paying late could be avoided.
 If you are online and checking your mail while requesting a digital bill, you can also declutter your mail and unsubscribe from email lists you don’t want to be included in anymore.

 Prepare for the Future